How should I pack for international travel?

 Select a bag

 When selecting a bag for your trip you should seriously consider its size and weight.
-Most airlines have put restrictions on the size of a carry-on bag and checked bag.
-Make sure you check with the airline to see if your bag fits as a checked or carry-on bag.
+Most airlines have put restrictions on the size of a carry-on luggage and checked luggage.
+Make sure you check with the airline to see if your bag fits as a checked or carry-on.
 The bag you choose should handle your trip, whether it’s a shoulder bag, hand luggage or backpack.
-Select a sturdy, versatile, lightweight bag with enough room to accommodate everything.
+Select a sturdy, versatile, lightweight bags with enough room to accommodate everything.

 How do you pack LIGHT for international travel?

 Packing light doesn’t involve sacrificing comfort and style, but it’s about taking a minimalist approach to packing.
 As a result, you become more mobile and comfortable while traveling.
 It’s not that easy, but it’s worth your effort!
 Once you understand how to pack lightly, your life on the road will be smoother.
 By keeping your items carry-on size, you get to save money by avoiding baggage fees on most airlines.
 Also, you won’t surpass any weight limits.
 Sounds nice!
 Right?
 The following best packing tips will help you pack light for any upcoming international travel.

 - Choose the Right Bag – You can’t pack right if you don’t have the right bag.
 The first approach to light packing is to get a small bag, so you can reduce the temptation of piling up less important items.
 Traveling around with a regular suitcase is fine for resorts and stationary holidays.
 But if you are a free spirit who ventures a lot, a suitcase won’t be so adaptable.
 They will frustrate you, especially on old winding stairs, sandy beaches or on cobblestone streets.
 A backpack offers you more freedom.
 You can easily tuck it under the seat of a bus, easily swing onto the back of a pickup truck or safely store it in a locker.
 Most backpacks come with unique features not found on suitcases and can make your packing and organizing process much simpler.